CharlottePrimiceri/ProbabilisticRobotics/README.md

 - Time Values:

   Because of the floating point, is better to reinitialize the time, from 0, to have more precise increment value of time.
-In fact, in matlab, if we compute the eps(number_a), the error that can be computed between number_a and the minum computable consecutive one number_b, we obtain: eps(1.6e+09) = 2.38e-07
+In fact, in matlab, if we compute the eps(number_a), the error that can be computed between number_a and the minum computable consecutive one number_b, we obtain: eps(1.6e+09) = 2.38e-07.
-  So if it occurs  an increment of the last two digits in 1668091584.821040869 (example of our dataset) it would be lost.
+  So if it occurs  an increment of the last two digits in 1668091584.821040869 (example of our dataset) then it would be lost.

 - How to deal with Overflow?

   As it is suggested, the reading of the incremental encoder, is stored in an uint32 variable which has a maximum range of 4294967295.
   So, if the previous value of tick is greater than the next one and it cannot be considered as a backword motion, there is overflow.
-To avoid that, in this case change the increment of ticks as joints_max_enc_values - previous_tick_value + new_tick_value, otherwhise maintain the actual difference.
+To avoid that, in this case change the increment of ticks as overflow_delta = overflow_max_value - previous_tick_value + new_tick_value, otherwhise maintain the actual difference.
+So the two conditions that occur in case of overflow is that the current incremental value is lesser than the previous incremental value AND the overflow_delta is lesser than the difference between the previous incremental value and the current one (this is the case for which this can't be a backward motion).
+  For example, considering two cases where the previous value is bigger than the second:
+  1771th sample: enc_value=10005756
+  1772th sample: enc_value=9989426
+  This should be a simple backward motion current - previous = -16330
+  And in fact overflow-previous+current is way to bigger than 16330, so it's not the case of overflow.
+  While considering:
+  67th sample: enc_value=4294962835
+  68th sample: enc_value=526
+  overflow-previous+current is lesser than the difference preovious-current, so we have overflow.
 - True laser pose trajectory in octave:
    ![Figure_3](https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/true_traj_octave.png)